AshleyKG/myrepo/Project 2/Project-2.md

 I used a linear regression model to predict the relationship between the total number of doses administered and total doses allocated and the total eligible population.
-I first centered the two explanatory variables and thene fit a regression model with an interaction term.
+I first centered the two explanatory variables and then fit a regression model with an interaction term.
 Based on the model, for every increase in doses allocated by 1 vaccine, the total number of doses administered increases by 0.272.
 For every increase in eligible population by 1 person, the total number of doses administered increases by 0.327.
+Both of these interactions were significant.
+The interaction between doses allocated and eligible population was also significant.
+The slope for doses allocated on doses administered is -3.31E-8 lower for every increase in total eligible population by one individual.
 My model explains 99.14% of the variation in the response variable.
 I checked the assumptions of linearity, normality, and homoscedasticity.
 A Q-Q plot was constructeed to analyze the linearity.
 Since many of the observations do not fall along the line, I can conclude that the model is nonlinear.
 The Shapiro-Wilke test for normality returned a p-value of 2.2e-16, indicating that we reject the null hypothesis that the distribution is normal and conclude that it is not normal.
 Finally, the Breusch-Pagan test was conducted to check for homoscedasticity.
 A p-value of 1.61e-10 was given, meaning that I rejct the null hypothesis that there is homoscedasticity and conclude that there is not any.
 I then computed the regression again, this time with robust standard errors.
 Compared to the original regression model, the interaction term between vaccine doses allocated and total eligible population is no longer significant.
 The coefficient values are the same, but the standard error values have increased.
 Lastly, I computed bootstrapped standard errors.
 The bootstrapped standard errors are lower than both the original standard error values and the robust standard errors.
 When the robust standard errors were calculated and the values were larger, the p-values increased as well.
 Thus, the p-values for the bootstrapped standard errors are likely lower than the other two regressions.

 ``` r